StateSmith/StateSmith/docs/languages/java/index.md

 # Generating Java State Machines

-> TODO depends on default callbacks
+> TODO depends on default callbacks.
+> I decided to use callbacks instead of inheritance because it gives the user more
+> flexibility in their constructors.
+With a callback, the user can have any
+> constructors they want and it will work fine, but with inheritance they are
+> limited only to the default constructor.

 ## Prerequisites